netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 attribute txid mechanism.

-Section [NETCONF Txid Extension](#netconf-txid-extension) describes the logic that governs the txid mechanisms.
+Section [NETCONF Txid Extension](#netconf-txid-extension) describes the logic that governs all txid mechanisms.
 This section describes the mapping from the generic logic to specific mechanism and encoding.

+If a client uses more than one txid mechanism, such as both etag and last-modified in a particular message to a server, or patricular commit, the result is undefined.

 ## The etag attribute txid mechanism